 The realistic capacity of each site was determined by examining two factors.
-The first factor is a review of the constructed density from sample development projects in the CW, R-1, R-2, and R-3 and zones, as shown in Table 6-4.
+The first factor is a review of the constructed density from sample development projects in the CW, R-1, R-2, and R-3 and zones.
 Results indicated that the constructed density varies dramatically within and between the different zones.
 For example, some multi-family developments in the R-3 zone were built to within 85 percent of the maximum density, while other projects were built to within 36 percent of the maximum density.
 The R-1 and CW zones present cases where the maximum allowed density was exceeded: a single-family home constructed on a legal lot demonstrates a density of 152 percent on a sample lot in the R-1 zone and one multi-family development in the CW zone is as high as 175 percent (these last two examples were not used in calculations).
 The second factor used to determine the realistic capacity was to account for the requirements for access, setbacks, parking, potential flooding, wetlands, and other environmental concerns.
 These two factors served as guidance metrics for determining realistic unit development on parcels, however, each parcel was also subject to staff review to ensure accuracy.
 The following realistic capacity was assumed for each zone:

 - R-1: 80 percent of lot area.
 This percentage is based on development standards and recent development listed in Table 6-3.
 However, each buildable lot was determined to have at least one unit. - R-2: 25 percent of lot area.
 This percentage is an average from three sample developments listed in Table 6-3. - R-3: 58 percent of lot area.
-This percentage is an average from three sample developments listed in Table 6-3.
-Parcels 118-440-021 and 118-440-022 are currently being pursued for a multifamily residential development project.
-The development proposes 160 dwelling units.
-These parcels are evaluated for the density that is proposed by the project. - RP: 50 percent of lot area.
+This percentage is an average from three sample developments listed in Table 6-3. - RP: 50 percent of lot area.
 Only one project serves as a sample development in a mixed-use zone.
 Development in these zones have typically been commercial developments.
 The conversion of the Camelot Inn would have a realistic unit capacity of 60 percent of the maximum allowed by the zoning.
 However, this project is not developed.
 Given the minimal examples of mixed-use projects and because mixed-use parcels cannot support a large density of dwelling units, 50 percent was a conservative estimate of the realistic unit capacity. - CW: 75 percent of lot area.
-This percentage represents a conservative estimate of the realistic unit capacity and reflects the lowest realistic capacity from a sample development listed in Table 6-4.
+This percentage represents a conservative estimate of the realistic unit capacity and reflects the lowest realistic capacity from a sample development listed in Table 6-3.